LLNL/PnMPI/README.md

     option only for performance optimization.*
   * `-DENABLE_DEMO=OFF`: Don't build the demo programs.
   * `-DENABLE_MODULES=OFF`: Don't build the built-in modules.
-  * `-DENABLE_TESTING=OFF`: Build the test cases and enable the `test` target.
+  * `-DENABLE_TESTING=ON`: Build the test cases and enable the `test` target.
   * `-DENABLE_THREAD_SAFETY=OFF`: Build PnMPI without thread safety.
 PnMPI will limit the MPI threading level if this option is enabled, so it still will be thread safe. *Disable this option only for performance optimization.*
   * [CMake-codecov](https://github.com/RWTH-HPC/CMake-codecov) provides the
-    additional `-DENABLE_COVERAGE=ON` flag to enable code coverage.
+    additional `-DENABLE_COVERAGE=ON` option to enable code coverage.
 You can generate coverage reports with the `gcov` and `lcov` targets.
 Read their [README](https://github.com/RWTH-HPC/CMake-codecov/blob/master/README.md)
     for more information.
   * [cmake-sanitizers](https://github.com/arsenm/sanitizers-cmake) provides
-    additional flags to enable sanitizers for all PnMPI targets.
-E.g. to enable AddressSanitizer add `-DSANITIZE_ADDRESS=ON`.
+    additional options to enable sanitizers for all PnMPI targets.
+E.g. for AddressSanitizer add `-DSANITIZE_ADDRESS=ON`.
 Read their
     [README](https://github.com/arsenm/sanitizers-cmake/blob/master/README.md)
     for more information.